 Linear programming is a mathematical concept that is used to find the optimal solution of the linear function.
 This method uses simple assumptions for optimizing the given function.
 Linear Programming has a huge real-world application and it is used to solve various types of problems.

-Linear programming is used in various industries such as shipping industries, manufacturing industries, transportation industries, telecommunications, and others.
-The term “linear programming” consists of two words linear and programming, the word linear tells the relation between various types of variables of degree one used in a problem and the word programming tells us the step-by-step procedure to solve these problems.
+Term “linear programming” consists of two words linear and programming, the word linear tells the relation between various types of variables of degree one used in a problem and the word programming tells us the step-by-step procedure to solve these problems.

 What is Linear Programming?

-Linear programming is a technique that helps us to find the optimum solution for a given problem, an optimum solution is a solution that is the best possible outcome of a given particular problem.
-In simple terms, it is the method to find out how to do something in the best possible way with given limited resources you need to do the optimum utilization of resources to achieve the best possible result in a particular objective. such as least cost, highest margin, or least time.
+In simple terms, it is the method to find out how to do something in the best possible way.
+With limited resources, you need to do the optimum utilization of resources and achieve the best possible result in a particular objective such as least cost, highest margin, or least time.

-The situation which requires a search for the best values of the variables subject to certain constraints is where we use linear programming problems.
+The situation that requires a search for the best values of the variables subject to certain constraints is where we use linear programming problems.
 These situations cannot be handled by the usual calculus and numerical techniques.

 Linear Programming Definition